El Camino: A Breaking Bad Movie: Filming

+Principal photography for El Camino began in Albuquerque, New Mexico in November 2018 and ended February 2019, with the overall shoot lasting 50 days.
+Filming mainly occurred at Albuquerque Studios, where both Breaking Bad and Better Call Saul were shot, along with other locations throughout the city.
+Wireless microphones would be planted throughout the sets and on the actors to record natural ambient noise and dialogue while shooting, as Gilligan preferred using organic sounds over applying ADR during post-production.

-Under the working title Greenbrier, a majority of the filming occurred in Albuquerque, New Mexico from November 2018 to February 2019, with the overall shoot lasting 50 days.
-El Camino had a more relaxed shooting pace than Breaking Bad, with only one-and-a-half to three pages of script filmed per day as opposed to six to eight.
+The film had a more relaxed shooting pace than Breaking Bad, with only one-and-a-half to three pages of script filmed per day as opposed to six to eight.
 This less-pressured schedule gave the actors more opportunities to improvise on set while providing the crew members additional time to film a wider variety of shots and further camera coverage.
 Gilligan felt the slower pace allowed him to reflect and feel a greater sense of finality for his creation whilst filming.

+The first footage filmed for El Camino was the shot where Jesse collapses into bed after showing up at Badger and Skinny Pete's house.
 Despite not portraying their characters since the show's ending several years prior, cast members felt at ease reprising their former roles.
 Paul filmed his scenes without any rehearsals, as he felt he could easily access Jesse's emotions the same way he could on the series.
 He likened his reprisal as Jesse to zipping on an old friend.
-El Camino also used many of the same crew members who held their roles since the pilot of Breaking Bad, as several carried over to Better Call Saul when the show concluded.
-The first thing filmed for El Camino was the scene where Jesse shows up at Badger and Skinny Pete's house and collapses into bed; Paul compared his first day of shooting with Gilligan, Matt Jones, Charles Baker and the show's former crew members to a family reunion.
+El Camino also used many of the crew members who held their roles since the pilot of Breaking Bad, as several carried over to Better Call Saul when the show concluded.
+Paul would compare his first day of shooting with Gilligan, Matt Jones, Charles Baker and the show's former crew members to a family reunion.

-During principal photography, production nearly decided to forgo filming the shot of Jesse picking up a beetle outside of Neil Kandy's office, citing scheduling constraints.
+Production nearly decided to forgo filming the shot of Jesse picking up a beetle outside of Neil Kandy's office, citing scheduling constraints.
 Paul remained adamant in capturing the moment, citing it as a key insight into Jesse's frame of mind.
 The crew relented and filmed the scene in one take.